sofpn/rprimer/README.md

 ## Shiny application

-The package can be run through a Shiny application, which is loaded by typing `runRprimerApp()` in the R console.
+The package can be run through a Shiny application.
+It is loaded by typing `runRprimerApp()` in the R console.

 ## Workflow